 Prehistory of wrestling on Polish soil

 Although the history of Polish wrestling is commonly agreed to begin with the inception of Do Or Die Wrestling in 2009, there have been wrestling shows on Polish soil going as far back as late 19th century.
+This article takes a look at pre-DDW events.

 In the latter half of 18th century Poland underwent partitioning and as a result did not exist as an independent political entity for 123 years.
 Most of the events covered in this article, therefore, are better described as taking place on Polish soil (mostly under Prussian occupation) rather than in Poland.